LCR-ADS-Lab/TAALED/docs/README.md

 # Tool for the Automatic Analysis of Lexical Diversity (TAALED)

-TAALED is designed to calculate revised lexical diversity indices that are stable across texts of different lengths as well as classic indices.
+TAALED is designed to calculate revised lexical diversity indices that are stable across different text lengths as well as classic indices.

 # Quick start guides
 This page should explain minimal flow of package usage.